Henry Rose (priest): Works

 He helped with his brother's edition of John Parkhurst's Greek and English Lexicon of the New Testament (1829), and edited for him from about 1836 the British Magazine.
 For his brother he also edited the first volume of Rose's New General Biographical Dictionary, the preface being dated from Houghton Conquest in February 1840.
+He also edited later volumes.

 He was one of the joint editors of the Encyclopædia Metropolitana, and wrote portions of the work.
 In the cabinet edition of that encyclopædia his name is given as one of the authors of the History of the Christian Church from the Thirteenth Century to the Present Day, and he reprinted in 1858 his article on Ecclesiastical History from 1700 to 1815.

 He translated August Neander's History of the Christian Religion and Church during the Three First Centuries, vol. i.
 (1831) and vol. ii.
-(1841); he also wrote the second essay in the Replies to Essays and Reviews (1862), dealing with Bunsen, the Critical School, and Dr. Williams.
+(1841).
+He also wrote the second essay in the Replies to Essays and Reviews (1862), dealing with Bunsen, the Critical School, and Dr. Williams.
+He and his brother-in-law John Burgon published The Book of Common Prayer: With Illustrations Chiefly from the Old Masters in 1852.
 He was engaged on John Evelyn Denison's Commentary on the Bible, contributed to William Smith's Dictionary of the Bible, to the Quarterly Review, ‘English Review, and Contemporary Review, the Literary Churchman, and the Transactions of the Bedfordshire Archæological Society (on Bishop Berkeley's manuscripts); and he was one of the revisers of the authorised version of the Old Testament.

 Family

-He married, at St Pancras new church, on 24 May 1838, Sarah Caroline (1812–1889), eldest daughter of Thomas Burgon of the British Museum, and sister of John William Burgon, dean of Chichester.
-Their children were two sons, Hugh James and William Francis, both in holy orders, and three daughters.
+He married, at St Pancras New Church, on 24 May 1838, Sarah Caroline (1812–1889), eldest daughter of Thomas Burgon of the British Museum, and sister of John William Burgon, dean of Chichester.
+Their children were two sons, Hugh James and William Francis (both in holy orders), and three daughters.